Skip to main content

 How Can I Qualify for VA Disability for Chronic Fatigue Syndrome (CFS)?

-The process for winning VA disability benefits for chronic fatigue syndrome is the same as for other service-related illnesses and injuries.
+The process for winning VA disability benefits for chronic fatigue syndrome is the same as for other service-related illnesses and injuries: establishing service connection.
+Service connection is when a veteran can prove that their disability is somehow connected to their military service.

 Medical Diagnosis